Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

 scalars
 ~~~~~~~
-This section contains the :doc:`scalars` that are valid for the current platform.
+This section contains the :doc:`../collection/scalars` that are valid for the current platform.
 Scalars are not created nor submitted if no data was added to them, and are only reported with subsession pings.
 Scalar data is only currently reported for the main process.
 Their type and format is described by the ``Scalars.yaml`` file.
 Its most recent version is available `here <https://dxr.mozilla.org/mozilla-central/source/toolkit/components/telemetry/Scalars.yaml>`_.
 The ``info.revision`` field indicates the revision of the file that describes the reported scalars.

 childPayloads
 -------------